Back to Blog

 Structured Data (JSON, XML)Up to 1.35x

-If Sonnet 4.8 adopts this tokenizer, effective costs could rise by 10-35%, even if the nominal API price remains $3/$15, simply because the same content will be split into more tokens.
+If Sonnet 4.8 adopts this tokenizer, effective costs could rise by 10-35%.
+Even if the API price remains $3/$15, the same content would be split into more tokens.

 Key Improvements Over Sonnet 4.6